Great Depression: Debt deflation

 The liquidation of debt could not keep up with the fall of prices that it caused.
 The mass effect of the stampede to liquidate increased the value of each dollar owed, relative to the value of declining asset holdings.
 The very effort of individuals to lessen their burden of debt effectively increased it.
 Paradoxically, the more the debtors paid, the more they owed.
-This self-aggravating process turned a 1930 recession into a 1933 great depression.
+This self-aggravating process turned a 1930 recession into a 1933 Great Depression.

-Fisher's debt-deflation theory initially lacked mainstream influence because of the counter-argument that debt-deflation represented no more than a redistribution from one group (debtors) to another (creditors).
-Pure re-distributions should have no significant macroeconomic effects.
+Fisher's debt-deflation theory initially lacked mainstream influence because of the counterargument that debt-deflation represented no more than a redistribution from one group (debtors) to another (creditors).
+Pure redistributions should have no significant macroeconomic effects.

 Building on both the monetary hypothesis of Milton Friedman and Anna Schwartz and the debt deflation hypothesis of Irving Fisher, Ben Bernanke developed an alternative way in which the financial crisis affected output.
-He builds on Fisher's argument that dramatic declines in the price level and nominal incomes lead to increasing real debt burdens, which in turn leads to debtor insolvency and consequently lowers aggregate demand; a further price level decline would then result in a debt deflationary spiral.
+He builds on Fisher's argument that dramatic declines in the price level and nominal incomes lead to increasing real debt burdens, which in turn lead to debtor insolvency and consequently lower aggregate demand; a further price level decline would then result in a debt deflationary spiral.
 According to Bernanke, a small decline in the price level simply reallocates wealth from debtors to creditors without doing damage to the economy.
 But when the deflation is severe, falling asset prices along with debtor bankruptcies lead to a decline in the nominal value of assets on bank balance sheets.
 Banks will react by tightening their credit conditions, which in turn leads to a credit crunch that seriously harms the economy.
 A credit crunch lowers investment and consumption, which results in declining aggregate demand and additionally contributes to the deflationary spiral.